 You can reassign tasks to someone else by tagging them in a reply to a task that has been assigned in the document, even when it’s not assigned to you.
 You can also Edit, Delete and Get shareable link for your comment.
 Google Docs sends notifications to your email concerning any changes in your comments and assignments.
-Even after you have resolved all your comments, the app keeps a history of them so you can revisit and Re-open them any time.
+Even after you have resolved all your comments, the app keeps a history of them so you can revisit and Re-open them at any time.

-You can insert images from your From Photos, From Camera or drag & drop them into the app.
+You can insert images From Photos, From Camera or drag & drop them into the app.
 We had a bit of trouble with some images failing to insert using the plus icon but had no issues with dragging and dropping images.
 For the iPad, drag & drop seems to work better.
 Inserting with the plus icon is a hit and miss.

 When you tap the image, you can Cut, Copy, Paste, Replace, Add Comment or Insert Link.
 On the quick access toolbar, you can style the border of your image to determine:

 - Border colour

 - Border dash where you get three border type options.